benhurtekeste/benhurtekeste.github.io/_posts/2024-04-26-vegan-restaurants.md

 <b><u>Orlando, FL</u></b>
 <br>
 I was here for spring break in 2024 with friends to visit Disney world and Universal Studios.
-I'll update this will all of the vegan places I had at the them parks.
+I'll update this will all of the vegan places I had at the theme parks.
 <ul>
     <li></li>
 </ul>